-The Handbook for Campus Crime Reporting [PDF] assists universities and colleges in meeting the regulatory requirements of the Crime Awareness and Security Act (Title II of Public Law 102542), also known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, or the Clery Act.
-The handbook covers such topics as Classifying and Defining Clery Crimes, Timely Warnings, the Daily Crime Log and Annual Disclosure Requirements.
+The Handbook for Campus Crime Reporting [PDF] assists universities and colleges in meeting the regulatory requirements of the Clery Act.
+The handbook covers such topics as Classifying and Defining Clery Crimes, Timely Warnings, the Daily Crime Log, and Annual Disclosure Requirements.

-Annual Security Report
+Preparation of Annual Security Report